harshjxx/REST-Hoook/README.md

-Zapier Webhook Integration
+REST Hook Integration
 ==========================

-This is a Node.js application that provides webhook integration for Zapier.
+This is a Node.js application that provides webhook integration for REST Hook.
 It allows subscribing, unsubscribing, and triggering events through webhooks.

 Requirements
 ------------